Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

 \subsubsection{Local-Global discriminative loss}

-In order to generate visually appealing results, we incorporate class-specific discriminative information into our Pro-UInet by employing local-global discriminators, \emph{i.e.,} Local-D and Global-D. Our goal is to fool the local-global discriminators and make them fail to classify hallucinated images and real ones.
+To generate visually appealing results, we incorporate class-specific discriminative information into our Pro-UInet by employing local-global discriminators, \emph{i.e.,} Local-D and Global-D. Considering that the masked region shape may be irregular, we apply Local-D to the central facial regions, whose sizes are $16\times 16$ and $64\times 64$ pixels for the results of UI-block1 and UI-block3, respectively.
+Our goal is to fool the local-global discriminators and make them fail to classify hallucinated images and real ones.

 The objective function $L^{l}_{D}$ for the Local-D is defined as follows: